RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/serviceconfigurations.md

 ## Configuration Contents

-The INI files contain configuration properties in the form `Name=Value` and are grouped by section headers with the following syntax `[<type>:<section name>]`; where `<type>` is either `domain`, `node`, or `waveform`.
+The INI files contain configuration properties in the form `Name=Value` and are grouped by section headers with the syntax `[<type>:<section name>]`; where `<type>` is either `domain`, `node`, or `waveform`.
 All service configuration files contain a required property `DOMAIN_NAME`, which is used by the AdminService to group services by domain, and used to define the service's name.
 The complete definition for each type of service configuration file is explained in the following sections.

 - [Domain Manager Configuration File]({{< relref "manual/appendices/adminservice/configuration/domainmanager.md" >}})
 - [Device Manager Configuration File]({{< relref "manual/appendices/adminservice/configuration/devicemanager.md" >}})